devops329/devops/instruction/recovery/recovery.md

 ![Read replica](readReplica.png)

 When your primary database fails you simply redirect the write requests from the primary to the replica and promote the replica to be the primary.
 This only takes a few seconds and has a very small window where data loss due to failed write attempts may occur.
-That means that your RTO and your RPO are both are around 30 seconds
+That means that your RTO and your RPO are both around 30 seconds.

 You can also create multi-availability zone deployments where you can create a cluster of databases that are either hot or **warm standby** by in different data centers.
 A warm standby does not take active requests, but is available to quickly replace the primary.

 ![Availability and durability](availabilityAndDurability.png)

-Other RDS database types such as Aurora, automatically create multiple copies of your database data in multiple regions that are kept in sync with each other.
+Other RDS database types, such as Aurora, automatically create multiple copies of your database data in multiple regions that are kept in sync with each other.
 This greatly reduces the need to ever restore your database.
-With Aurora you can also create multiple read compute instances that increase that load that your cluster can handle and also provide automatic failover when the write head becomes unresponsive.
+With Aurora, you can also create multiple read compute instances that increase the load that your cluster can handle and also provide automatic failover when the write head becomes unresponsive.

 There is a cost for all of this redundancy, but the cost of failure can be much higher.